fauh45/terowongan/docs/Protocol.md

 The draft specifies that the CONNECT method follows the same HTTP/1.x protocol.
 All the initial setup is done like a normal HTTP call would.
 Below, I've made a high level UML Sequence diagram to show simply how it works (without auth, ideal condition).

 ![High Level Sequence Diagram of HTTP Tunneling](./images/HTTP%20Proxy%20High%20Level%20Sequence%20Diagram.png)

+And that's basically it.
+The only other condition is where the host needed authentication or required extra data, the host could return 4xx.

+## Terowongan alpha.0

+The protocol used in terowongan will be exactly the same as how HTTP tunnel (explained above) works.
+Though there's a limitation on this alpha version,

+1. Host will only use listen address as the authoritative address for CONNECT method host
+2. Host will not validate if it has a valid client connected to the Host address
+3. Host will take any CONNECT, as there will not be authentication

+Basically the Host on this version will act just like a proxy.
+That's all.